 If you’re heading to college and need money for tuition and fees, there are plenty of options, grants, scholarships, and student loans being the most common.
 But one form of financial aid that often goes unnoticed is the Federal Work-Study Program.

-The Federal Work Study Program, also know as FWS or just Work-Study, is a government funded program in the United States that assists students with the costs of attending college.
+The Federal Work-Study Program, also known as FWS or just Work-Study, is a government-funded program in the United States that assists students with the costs of attending college.
 The program is designed for students (both undergraduate and graduate) to work part-time hours in exchange for money to be deducted from tuition or fees.
 It’s not free money like grants or scholarships, but you don’t have to pay anything back like with student loans.

-Unfortunately for international students, U.S. citizens are the only ones eligible, unless you have an Arrival-Departure Record (I-94) from U.S. Citizenship and Immigration granting refugee/asylum status.
+Unfortunately for international students, U.S. citizens are the only ones eligible, unless they have an Arrival-Departure Record (I-94) from U.S. Citizenship and Immigration granting refugee/asylum status.

 One thing you may want to keep in mind, though, is that your college or university may set its own limit on how many hours you can work, and how much money you can make, and that will trump whatever the government says you can do.
 Again, that may often be tied to grades or behavior – fail a course or get in trouble, and say goodbye to Work-Study.